-You may command the Series II Modem to dial another number automatically if the first number dialed is busy.
+You may command the modem to dial another number automatically if the first number dialed is busy.
 This would be useful in a situation where a computer can be accessed through more than one phone number.
 This is called "linking".